Analysts weigh in on the blockchain outlook, including how the landscape will continue to transform in 2020 with the bitcoin halving.

 Blockchain outlook 2020: Government involvement

-While 2019 witnessed the US Securities Exchange Commission (SEC) release a framework for security tokens, a greater amount of interest is likely to emerge from securities regulators and government officials.
+In 2019, the US Securities and Exchange Commission released a framework for security tokens, and a greater amount of interest is likely to emerge from securities regulators and government officials.

-As agencies educated themselves on blockchain and cryptocurrencies, regulators sought collaboration in 2019.
+As agencies educated themselves on blockchain and cryptocurrencies, regulators sought collaborations in 2019.
 This, too, is only projected to continue.

 “On the cryptocurrency side, I believe we will see further collaboration from government agencies on cryptocurrency regulation,” LaVeau added.